next-exp/sw-docs/docs/source/esmeralda.rst

 **Reassignment of the hits energy**

-The main features of the input dst, as well as how events might contain hits with a non-defined (``NaN``) charge --which leads to a non-defined position at the *XY* plane-- have been commented on above.
-As a consequence of this last fact, the first thing to do consists in applying a cut on the charge of hits in order to deal with this issue.
-Besides that, this selection also removes the hits with a very low charge, aiming to obtain a "cleaner" version of the event, which will allow us to perform a better reconstruction in the posterior analysis.
+The first thing to do consists in applying a cut on the charge of hits in order to remove those ones with a non-defined (``NaN``) or a very low value, aiming to obtain a "cleaner" version of the event, which will allow performing a better reconstruction in the posterior analysis.
 Therefore, if one hit does not pass the charge threshold (``threshold_charge_low`` or ``threshold_charge_high``, depending on the case), its energy is charged-weighted and redistributed between those ones that do pass the cut and belong to the same time slice.
 After that, the hit will be removed from the dst.
 In case none of the hits for a given slice is above the threshold, a new hit containing all the redistributed energy is created at the same *Z* coordinate position, with ``Q = NaN`` and ``X = Y = 0``.

-At this point, the dst may include time slices with an undefined charge (although defined energy) as a result of the previous step.
-This issue is now addressed by redistributing their energy among the closest hits along the *Z*-axis, and that comprise the same ``npeak`` (S2 peak) in case  ``same_peak`` is set to *True*.
-This energy sharing is proportional to the energy of the "good" hits.
+At this point, the dst may include time slices with an undefined charge but defined energy, as a result of the previous step.
+This issue is now addressed by redistributing their energy among the closest hits along the *Z*-axis and, if ``same_peak`` is *True*, that comprise the same ``npeak`` (S2 peak).
+Among the hits belonging to the closest slice, this energy allocation is performed proportionally to their hit energy.
 If all hits within a peak are ``NaN``, the S2 would be reconstructed as being empty.